 Amidst these operations, the year 1628 drew towards its conclusion.
-A much more important event, however, connected with this period than any hitherto mentioned has still to be recorded.
-The town of Stralsund, on the point of being abandoned by the troops of the king of Denmark, and hard pressed by the forces of the Imperial General Wallenstein, had sent a deputation earnestly entreating the aid of Sweden, and had received from Gustavus a body of Scottish auxiliaries under the command of Sir Alexander Leslie, by whose resolute valour it was again enabled to defy all the fury of its assailants.
-As with this famous siege may be said to commence the actual collision of Sweden with the armies of the Empire, it is necessary to enter into a brief retrospect of the occurrences of several preceding years, that the relative positions of the parties thus suddenly placed in opposition may be better comprehended.
+A much more important event, however, connected with this period than any hitherto mentioned, has still to be recorded.
+The town of Stralsund, on the point of being abandoned by the troops of the King of Denmark, and hard pressed by the forces of the Imperial General Wallenstein, had sent a deputation earnestly entreating the aid of Sweden, and had received from Gustavus a body of Scottish auxiliaries under the command of Sir Alexander Leslie, by whose resolute valour it was again enabled to defy all the fury of its assailants. with this famous siege may be said to commence the actual collision of Sweden with the armies of the Empire, it is necessary to enter into a brief retrospect of the occurrences of several preceding years, that the relative positions of the parties thus suddenly placed in opposition may be better comprehended.
+The period to which we are thus called to devote a casual notice, is generally supposed to constitute one of the most striking parts of modern history.
+It is also distinguished by the usual concomitants which unhappily are found to wait upon almost every era which has acquired extraordinary celebrity-a terrible development of the evil passions of mankind, and a no less fearful list of their effects in every variety of human suffering.